Two Mules for Sister Sara: Plot

-They expected the French army to be drunk for Bastille day but the destruction of the train has put the garrison on high alert.
+Expecting the French army to be drunk for Bastille Day, they instead find that the train's destruction has put the garrison on high alert.
 Hogan and Sara infiltrate the fortress by Hogan posing as a bounty hunter who has captured Sara and is turning her in for the reward.
-The ruse works, Hogan and Sara engage the French commanding officers while the garrison's gates are breached for the Mexican revolutionary forces to swarm through.
+The ruse works, and Hogan and Sara engage the French commanding officers while the garrison's gates are breached for the Mexican revolutionaries to swarm through.
 A battle ensues; the French are defeated, and the Mexicans capture the fort.
 As promised, Hogan receives half the riches.
-Now wealthy and with his job completed, Hogan sets off with Sara, with whom he has fallen in love, to open a gambling house in San Francisco.
+Now wealthy and with his job completed, Hogan sets off with Sara, now wearing a garish red silk gown and feathers instead of the habit, the romantic couple now intending to open a gambling house in San Francisco.